 A life-affirming journey of healing and endurance, of a mother and a daughter, and of how we keep both love and hope alive.

 ‘This uplifting memoir is testament that in life there are times when there is nothing for it but to scale that mountain’ – The Herald, Best Summer Reads

-In 1997, at the age of 24, Sarah lost her mother to breast cancer.
-Alone and adrift in the world, she very nearly gave up hope – but she’d made a promise to her mother that she would keep going no matter what.
-So she turned to the beautiful, dangerous, forbidding mountains of her native Scotland.
+At the age of twenty-four, Sarah Jane Douglas lost her mother to breast cancer.
+She was alone and adrift in the world, but had promised her mother that she would keep going, no matter what.
+So she turned to the beautiful, forbidding mountains of her native Scotland – and then beyond.

-By walking in her mother’s footsteps, she learns to accept her own troubled past, finding the strength to overcome her grief – and, ultimately, to carry on in the face of her own diagnosis twenty years later.
+By walking in her mother’s footsteps, Sarah found the strength to face her grief, to accept her troubled past and, ultimately, to confront her own cancer diagnosis twenty years later.

 I loved Just Another Mountain . . .
 It’s a really good read